 1. Informations and Indictments

-When police suspect someone has committed a crime in Nevada, they conduct a pre-file investigation.
-Like it sounds, a pre-file investigation is when police and prosecutors look into suspected criminal activity in order to determine whether enough evidence exists to carry out an arrest and eventually bring charges.
+When police suspect you committed a crime in Nevada, they conduct a pre-file investigation.
+As it sounds, a pre-file investigation is when police and prosecutors look into suspected criminal activity in order to determine whether enough evidence exists to carry out an arrest and eventually bring charges.

 After police conclude a pre-file investigation in Nevada, they give their findings to the D.A.
 If the D.A. chooses to press charges, they have two choices on how to proceed:

-- The first is to give the court a sworn statement called an “information” which charges the suspect with a crime.
-If the judge agrees there is probable cause that the suspect committed a crime the court will issue an arrest warrant (unless the suspect is already in custody).
+- The first is to give the court a sworn statement called an “information” which charges you with a crime.
+If the judge agrees there is probable cause that you committed a crime, the court will issue an arrest warrant (unless you are already in custody).

 Note that prosecutors rarely resort to grand juries except in high profile or very serious cases.

-Also note that police have a statutes of limitations to prosecute suspects (for most crimes).
+Also note that police have a statute of limitations to prosecute you (for most crimes).1

 2. Arrests

-A cop with “probable cause” to believe a person committed a crime may arrest that person.
 Sometimes an arrest (NRS 171.104) follows an investigation where the police ask a judge for an arrest warrant.
-Other times the arrest occurs right after the alleged crime without the cop being able to secure a warrant first.
+Other times the arrest occurs right after the alleged crime without the officer being able to secure a warrant first.
 (For more information go to our page on how to clear an arrest warrant.)

-Following an arrest, the police may search the person’s body for drugs, weapons or other crime-related paraphernalia.
-The police must also read the arrestee his/her Miranda Rights before they can question him/her about the alleged crime.
+Following an arrest, the police may search your body for drugs, weapons or other crime-related paraphernalia.
+The police must also read you your Miranda Rights before they can question you about the alleged crime.

 Not all criminal cases begin with a traditional arrest.
 If the case is minor enough (such as jaywalking), then the police will usually just issue a “citation” with a date to appear in court and answer to the charge.

-In other cases police may forgo arrest by having the court mail the suspect a “summons” requesting him/her appear in court to answer to the charge.
-Depending on the charge the suspect may then have to do a “walk through” in jail.
-This is when the defendant gets formally booked but is released the same day pending the outcome of the case.
+In other cases, police may forgo arrest by having the court mail you a “summons” requesting you to appear in court to answer to the charge.
+Depending on the charge, you may then have to do a “walk-through” in jail.
+This is when you get formally booked but are released the same day pending the outcome of the case.

-Nevada courts may resort to citations and summons in cases where the suspect is not considered a flight risk and there is no immediate necessity to keep him/her in custody.
+Nevada courts may resort to citations and summons in cases where you are not considered a flight risk and there is no immediate necessity to keep you in custody.2

 3. Bail

-Nevada judges may release an arrested person from jail provided that he/she can give the court money called “bail.”
-This money functions as a promise to the court that the person will show up to all required court appearances and follow court orders.
-Then once the criminal case ends the person will get the bail back even if he/she is convicted.
+Nevada judges may release you from jail provided that you can give the court money called “bail.”
+This money functions as a promise to the court that you will show up to all required court appearances and follow court orders.
+Then once the criminal case ends, you will get the bail back even if you are convicted.

-Arrestees who are unable to bond out are entitled to a 48-hour hearing after 2 judicial days in jail and then a 72-hour hearing a day later.
-At the 48-hour hearing, the judge reviews whether there is probable cause to that the suspect committed a crime and whether bail is appropriate.
-At the 72-hour hearing, the D.A. brings formal charges, and the defendant can argue for less bail (this hearing usually coincides with arraignments, discussed in the next question).
+If you are unable to bond out, you are entitled to a 48-hour hearing after two judicial days in jail and then a 72-hour hearing a day later.
+At the 48-hour hearing, the judge reviews whether there is probable cause that you committed a crime and whether bail is appropriate.
+At the 72-hour hearing, the D.A. brings formal charges, and you can argue for lower bail (this hearing usually coincides with arraignments, discussed in the next question).3

 4. Arraignments

-The arraignment (also called “initial arraignment”) is usually the first court appearance the defendant makes.
-Depending on the case the arraignment will always either be in a Nevada justice court or a municipal court.
+The arraignment (also called “initial arraignment”) is usually the first court appearance you make.
+Depending on the case, the arraignment will always either be in a Nevada justice court or a municipal court.

-At the beginning of an arraignment, the prosecution presents the defendant with a criminal “complaint” listing the crimes he/she allegedly committed.
-The defendant then enters a plea of guilty or not guilty.
-Almost always the defendant pleads “not guilty” even if he/she later takes a plea bargain.
+At the beginning of an arraignment, the prosecution presents you with a criminal “complaint” listing the crimes you allegedly committed.
+You then enter a plea of:

-After the defendant enters a plea the judge will set another court appearance.
-Depending on the case the next appearance will either be a trial or a preliminary hearing.
-In some cases, the judge may instead set the date for a status check or a pretrial to give the parties time to reach a plea bargain.
+After you enter a plea, the judge will set another court appearance.
+Depending on the case, the next appearance will either be a trial or a preliminary hearing.
+In some cases, the judge may instead set the date for a status check or a pretrial to give the parties time to reach a plea bargain.4

 5. Pretrial Conferences

-Once the arraignment is over the case enters the pretrial phase.
-At this time the D.A. gives the defense attorney all their “discovery” which is the evidence they intend to use at trial against the defendant.
-The D.A. is also obligated to hand over any evidence that could prove helpful to the defendant.
+Once the arraignment is over, the case enters the pretrial phase.
+At this time the D.A. gives your defense attorney all your “discovery” which is the evidence they intend to use at trial against you.
+The D.A. is also obligated to hand over any evidence that could prove helpful to your case.

-During this time the defense and D.A. have pretrial conferences where they discuss plea bargains.
-A plea bargain is like “settling out of court” where the defendant agrees to plead guilty (or “no contest), sometimes to reduced charges or for lesser penalties.
-This way the D.A. wins a conviction and the defendant receives a laxer sentence than if he/she was found guilty at trial on the original charge.
+During this time, the defense and D.A. have pretrial conferences where they discuss plea bargains.
+A plea bargain is like “settling out of court” where you agree to plead guilty (or “no contest), sometimes to reduced charges or for lesser penalties.
+This way the D.A. wins a conviction, and you receive a laxer sentence than if you were found guilty at trial on the original charge.

-If the judge accepts the plea bargain the case goes straight to the sentencing stage.
-But note that a judge has no obligation to agree to the plea bargain (though they usually do).
+If the judge accepts the plea bargain, the case goes straight to the sentencing stage.
+Note that a judge has no obligation to agree to the plea bargain (though they usually do).
 Also, note that misdemeanor pleas are handled in justice or municipal court whereas felony pleas are handled in district court.

-The pretrial phase is also when defendants can object to the “joinder” of charges or co-defendants by filing a “motion to sever.”
+The pretrial phase is also when you can object to the “joinder” of charges or co-defendants by filing a “motion to sever.”5

 6. Preliminary Hearings

-Preliminary hearings come into play when the defendant is charged with a felony in Nevada.
+Preliminary hearings come into play when you are charged with a felony in Nevada.
 They are like “mini-trials” to help the judge decide whether there is enough evidence for the case to transfer from justice court up to district court (which is the only court that handles felony trials).

 7. Trials

 Everyone who is charged with a crime in Nevada is entitled to at least a bench trial, which is where the judge and not a jury decides on the verdict.
-But jury trials are available only to defendants facing more than six months in jail or a charge of misdemeanor battery domestic violence.
+However, jury trials are available only if you are facing more than six months in jail or a charge of misdemeanor battery domestic violence.

 See our article on failure to appear for jury duty (NRS 6.040).